 We’ve seen the headlines.
 Artwork, sports highlights, tweets: all of them (and more) have been packaged and sold as non-fungible tokens (NFTs), or digital collectibles that blend Internet culture with experiential consumption and investing.
 NFTs as a whole are challenging societal paradigms around access and ownership, and brands are adapting accordingly.
 We’re only halfway through 2021, but NFTs are changing the way people, brands and creators think about art and cryptocurrency.
-Here are four we think have had the most impact this year—at least so far.
+Here are some we think have had the most impact this year.

 “Everydays: The First 5000 Days”